 Months of entry

-Our unique research programmes in fine art are designed for appropriately qualified professionals who would like to explore and develop their understanding of their established practice, and in so doing to contribute to the wider cultural context through original critical work.
+Our research programmes are designed for artists seeking to pursue research through creative practice and, in so doing, to contribute to the wider cultural context through original critical work.

 Fees and funding